Cornell student activist chooses to leave US after judge denies bid to immediately block deportation

 His attorney, Eric Lee, did not immediately respond to CNN’s request for comment, but posted to X in response to Taal’s decision.

 “I feel like a stranger in my country.
 What is America if people like Momodou are not welcome here?”
-Lee wrote.
+Lee wrote Monday.
 “Onward to the next fight.”

 Taal previously faced losing his student visa after he was suspended twice by Cornell last year for alleged disruptive protest activities.
 He was told that his academic suspension could cause his visa to be revoked, forcing him to leave the US.